How to Make Beer in 12 Easy Steps for Home Brew Beer and Homemade Brewing Recipes

 2. Take a can of wort concentrate and place unopened in a pot.
 Add boiling water to pot in order to make the concentrate more pourable.

-3. Take a large pot and add 2 litres of water and bring to the boil.
+3. Take a large pot and add 2 liters of water and bring to the boil.
 Add this to your fermenting drum.
 Open the warm can of wort concentrate and pour into drum.
 Add contents of the malt/sugar bag and stir thoroughly.

 5. Stick the self-adhesive thermometer onto the side of the drum to test the temperature.
 The drum should be between 22-28°C before you add the yeast.
 If the liquid is too cold, you may want to add warm water to the mix to raise the temperature slightly.
 If you add the yeast when the temperature is too high, anything over 30 degrees and your yeast will end up causing your beer to taste really bad!
 You are looking for an ideal temperature of 25°C (75°F).
-When the ideal temperature of 25°C (75°F) has been reached, add more water, bringing it up to 23 litres.
+When the ideal temperature of 25°C (75°F) has been reached, add more water, bringing it up to 23 liters.

 6. Sprinkle the yeast on top of the wort solution.
 This will start the fermentation process for your beer brewing.

-beer after 1st fermentation
+homemade beer after 1st fermentation

-7. Screw lid on tightly and push air lock into place.
-Partly fill the air lock with clean water.
-The lock allows carbon-dioxide to escape while stopping bacteria and wild yeast from entering.
-Set aside for 5-7 days allowing the mixture to ferment.
-Fermentation should start in 4 to 24 hours.
 If the weather is cold it could take a little longer.
-In this case, open the fermenter, stir it with a sterilised stirrer, close it back and observe for half a day.
+In this case, open the fermenter, stir it with a sterilized stirrer, close it back and observe for half a day.
 If the airlock still hasn't started bubbling the yeast was most likely dead.
 Add another pack of yeast.
 Additional yeast packs can be bought from your home-brew supplier.

 You will see activity in the air lock where bubbles appear.
-It is time to bottle when there are no more bubbles, or when there is less than one bubble every 2 minutes.
+It is time to bottle your home brew when there are no more bubbles, or when there is less than one bubble every 2 minutes.
 If you are not sure, use the hydrometer which came with your home brew kit.
 Failing to wait until this happens will cause your beer to explode if bottled too soon.

 8. Sterilize your bottles, bottle caps and filler tube.
 This can either be done by filling the bottles with an inch or two of water and placing them in the microwave and allowing the water to boil, or by boiling them in pots of water on the stove.
 Usually, however, your home brew kit will also have some sterilizing powder.
-Sterilise by pouring approximately 0.1 - 0.2 liters of sterilising liquid into each bottle.
-Shake the bottles containing the liquid so that the fluid covers the intire surface inside the bottles.
-Rinse your bottles with clean water.
-The filler tube and bottle caps can be sterilized by placing it in a bowl of boiled water.

 9. Fit the filler tube onto the spigot and open the spigot.
 Allow the beer to enter the tube but don't allow the beer to escape from the valve at the bottom.
 Draw off this beer into a cup and discard.